What you need to know about Tummy Tuck

 - Complete abdominoplasty – With this type of tummy tuck surgery, an incision is usually from hip bone to hip bone following the contouring of skin, tissue, and muscle as needed.
 It will also be required to move the patient’s belly button; patients must also have tube drainage under their skin for a few days.

 Before your actual surgery, you may be asked to do the following:

 - Quit smoking two weeks before and two weeks after your surgery.

 - Stop taking certain medications before and after your surgery (prescription drugs, herbal medicines, and supplements)

 A tummy tuck procedure typically lasts for about one to five hours, depending on your case.
 You will also be given general anesthesia while you undergo the surgery, meaning, you will be asleep during the whole procedure.

-Alternatives to Tummy Tuck Procedure
+Are there Alternatives to Tummy Tuck Procedure?

 While there are non-surgical options that can be considered as an alternative to this type of treatment procedure, note that these alternatives will not give you the same results as a tummy tuck.
 These non-surgical alternatives only give off limited amounts of skin tightening and a small amount of non-surgical fat reduction.

 CoolSculpting – in this procedure, your fat cells will be frozen and eventually be eliminated by your body.
 You will usually see results after a few weeks and its final effects will be shown typically within three months.

 SculpSure – unlike CoolSculpting, SculpSure makes use of laser beam light to kill your fat cells.
 During the procedure, the laser will be used to heat the fat cells to a point of irreversible damage.
 Once your fat cells are damaged, they will eventually be swept away by your body’s lymphatic system.
 Just like CoolSculpting, it will also take about three months to see full results.